dpouris/gswap/README.md

 - **containerElem** (_required_):
   - The container (div) element where the gallery will be placed absolutely or a string value representing the id of an existing div in the document.
 If none is found the div will be created and be appended at the end of the body.
 - **images** (_required_):
-  - An array of image paths.
+  - An array of image paths or urls.
 - **options** (_optional_):
   - An object of options.
   - See the [options](#Options) section for more details.